-1.4 Key accounting judgements, estimates and assumptions
+1.3 Key accounting judgements, estimates and assumptions

 The preparation of the company's financial statements requires management to make judgements, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, and the accompanying disclosures, and the disclosure of contingent liabilities.
 Actual results could differ from those estimates.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
-Uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of assets or liabilities affected in future periods.
+Uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying i) Critical Accounting Estimates and Assumptions :